ldej/go-acapy-client/README.md

 $ go get -u github.com/ldej/go-acapy-client
 ```

+## Compatibility

+Both [ACA-py](https://github.com/hyperledger/aries-cloudagent-python) and `go-acapy-client` are under active development and might be incompatible.
+Currently `go-acapy-client` supports version v0.5.4 but might support older and newer versions as well, but no guarantees.

 ## Development

 Start a local Indy ledger network VON-network.
 Make a checkout of [github.com/bcgov/von-network](https://github.com/bcgov/von-network).
 Then run: